 Note: To apply for the credit cards included in this post and to help support Go to Travel Gal at NO COST to you, please click on Travel Credit Cards on the main menu above.
-This allows me to earn a commission so that I may continue to bring you all the latest information, tips, ebooks and more at not cost on how to travel nearly free.
+This allows me to earn a commission to help pay the blogging bills 🙂 so that I may continue to bring you great information — free!
 I sincerely appreciate you taking this step!

 I used a portion of my Starpoints to purchase two packages of two tickets each for the SPG Luxury Suite for a Chicago Cubs game.
 This was through their SPG Moments program that lets you redeem points for experiences instead of hotel rooms.
 It was the first Cubs game for my two boys and for me — and it ended up being the year the Cubs famously won the World Series!
 We live in Indianapolis, so Chicago is an easy less than three-hour drive for us.